 Starting to fix this caterpillar with the driving wheel, and next, I fixed it with road wheels.
-Finally, I cut off 1 or 2 pieces length to make them natural looking.
-It was utmost, though I can’t say it’s good looking.
+Finally, I cut off 1 or 2 pieces in length to make them natural-looking.
+It was utmost, though I can’t say it’s good-looking.
 But maybe the side skirt (schurzen) hide them.

 It was easy to assemble because of the Zimmerit Coating was molded from the beginning.
 Maybe the quality is higher than by me.
 I suppose it’s an important element that we can finish up the assemble without time and burden.